Nicole-Hong/LHL_Final_Project_NLP/src/README.md

 # Project Scripts

-Any scripts that are not the primary coding scripts should be placed in this folder, or may be organized by thematic sub-folders.
+Primary coding scripts are located in this directory, which are mainly for text preprocessing, various machine learning model development for text classification and sentiment analysis